IntersectMBO/cardano-updates/blog/2023-03-22-consensus.md

 This week the consensus team continued working on the refactoring of the UTxO HD prototype, and design and testing of Genesis.
 We also extracted the `fs-sim` package, which provides a file-system abstraction layer that can be used for testing and simulation.
-This makes the Cardano code base smaller, while providing a package that the community can reuse and contribute to.
+This makes the Consensus code base smaller, while providing a package that the community can reuse and contribute to.
 We also fixed a failing property test related to iterators.
 We are also working on mempool and VRF improvements.